The Gross-Zagier-Zhang formula over function fields: Smooth matching and fundamental lemma

 \subsection{Fundamental lemma}

 Assume $E/F$, $\psi$ and $\Omega$ (so $\omega$) are unramified through this subsection.
-We fix the isomorphism $G_1\cong \GL_2(F)$ as in \ref{asmpE}.
-Recall that $K$ is the standard maximal compact subgroup $\GL_2(\CO_E)$ of $G$, and $K_{H_0}=H_0\bigcap K$ (see \ref{localnotations and measures }).
-Let $v=v_F$. \begin{defn} Let $\bc$ be the base change homomorphism from the spherical Hecke algebra of $G$ (i.e. the algebra of bi-$K$-invariant functions in $C_c^\infty(G)$) to the spherical Hecke algebra of $G_1$ which is defined as follows.
-For every admissible representation $\pi $ of $G_1\cong \GL_{2,F}$, let $\Pi$ be the base change of $\pi$ to $G$, then \end{defn}
+Recall that $K$ is the standard maximal compact subgroup $\GL_2(\CO_E)$ of $G$, and $K_{H_0}=H_0\cap K$ (see \ref{localnotations and measures }).
+Let $v=v_F$.
+Let $\bc$ be the base change homomorphism from the spherical Hecke algebra of $G$ to the spherical Hecke algebra of $G_1$ (see \cite[Section 1]{Lan}).

 \begin{prop} [Fundamental lemma] Let $f\in C_c^\infty(G)$ be bi-$K$-invariant, then purely matches $\Phi_{f}$.
 In particular, $\frac{1_{K_1}}{ \Vol(K_1)}$ purely matches $\Phi_{\frac{1_{K}}{\Vol(K_{H_0})\Vol(K_1)}}.$